-At Giesen, we believe that people make wine come to life.
-Family-owned, our team are passionate in creating great wines for you to enjoy.
+At Giesen, we believe that people bring wine to life.
+Family-owned, our team are passionate about creating great wines for you to enjoy.

 Antony Bell Company Viticulturalist

 University and school holidays spent working on Central Otago vineyards created a lifelong love of viticulture which Antony Bell now practises as Giesen’s Company Viticulturalist.